 The war era brought hundreds of families to the east side of the San Fernando Valley.
 With Lockheed jobs and the opening of General Motors in 1947, housing became a high priority in the Valley.

 In 1951, land developers decided to lure African Americans to Pacoima by naming a new housing tract after a famous African American world heavy weight boxer Joe Louis.
 This housing tract brought in Black buyers by the droves and was the beginning of a Black middle-class community unlike any other in the country.

-1957 saw a horrific plane crash that killed 8 children at Pacoima junior High.
-It also saw the rise of the towns most celebrated icon Ritchie Valens, who was a Mexican American that reached the national stage at a time when people of color were frowned upon.
+1957 saw a horrific plane crash that killed 8 children at Pacoima Junior High.
+It also saw the rise of the town's most celebrated icon Ritchie Valens, who was a Mexican American that reached the national stage at a time when people of color were frowned upon.

 The sixties and seventies saw the community come together.
-While the San Fernando Valley focused on practicing discriminatory practices in housing and jobs and labeled the community as poverty stricken and crime ridden, Pacoima’s youth sought out higher education.
+While the San Fernando Valley focused on practicing discriminatory practices in housing and jobs and labeled the community as poverty-stricken and crime-ridden, Pacoima’s youth sought out higher education.

-In 1968, they took over the administration building at San Fernando Valley State College (now known as Cal State University Northridge) demanding to be heard about the racial injustices at the school.
-The end result was Pan African Studies and Chicano studies departments at colleges and universities throughout the state and possibly the country.
+In 1968, Blacks took over the administration building at San Fernando Valley State College (now known as Cal State University Northridge) demanding to be heard about the racial injustices at the school.
+The result was Pan African Studies and Chicano studies departments at colleges and universities throughout the state and possibly the country.